PrincetonUniversity/slurm_mnist/README.md

 # Installing and Running TensorFlow on the HPC Clusters

-<a href="https://www.tensorflow.org">TensorFlow</a> is a popular deep learning library for training artificial neural networks.
-The installation instructions depend on the cluster.
+[TensorFlow](https://www.tensorflow.org) is a popular deep learning library for training artificial neural networks.
+The installation instructions depend on the cluster:

 #### Adroit or TigerGPU